kaizau/rapid-prototyping/README.md

 ## To Do

+- More useful CSS starter
-- Purify CSS to reduce output
+- Autoprefixer / Purify CSS to reduce output
 - Pug conventions for loading assets